CloudLabsAI-Azure/Assessment-Sample/Practice-Test/preview.md

 4. Scroll down towards the following fields mentioned below to add video file to On Demand Lab and fill in the required details.
 The field marked with an asterisk sign (\*) is mandatory.
 Refer to the explanation below If you need help understanding the usage of each field.

-- **Video:** Paste the video link in the tab.
-This option is used for adding a video link.
+- **Video:** In this field, paste the video link.
+A video link can be added using this option.
-- **Usage Purpose** :This is an optional field.
+- **Usage Purpose**: This is an optional field.
 Users need to select Lecture or None.
-- **Video Approval\*:** Select how you would like to approve the requests.
+- **Video Approval**: Select how you would like to approve the requests.

 ![](./images/iq2.png)

-5. Scroll to the top and copy the **clid parameter** and save it in Notepad to use for upcoming steps.
+5. Scroll to the top and copy the **Unique CLID** (Unique CloudLabs ID) and save it in the Notepad to use for upcoming steps.

 ![](./images/iq3.png)